PNNL-Comp-Mass-Spec/LCMS-Spectator/README.md

 ### Supported file formats
 #### Spectrum files

-When used with no other software installed, LCMS-Spectator supports the use of centroided mzML files as spectrum input.
-If Thermo Finnigan MSFileReader is installed, it also supports reading from Thermo Finnigan .raw files ([Download MSFileReader here](https://thermo.flexnetoperations.com/control/thmo/download?element=6306677), requires registration to download; choose the Utility software section and look for "MS File Reader 3.1 SP2".
-Note that "MS File Reader 3.1 SP4" is also available but that version has not worked for us).
+LCMS-Spectator supports the use of centroided mzML files as spectrum input.
+It can also directly read Thermo .Raw files using the bundled Thermo RawFileReader library.

-Several other formats are supported if an appropriate version of ProteoWizard is installed ([Download here](http://proteowizard.sourceforge.net/download.html), make sure the version downloaded matches system architecture)
+Several other formats are supported if an appropriate version of ProteoWizard is installed ([Download here](http://proteowizard.sourceforge.net/download.html); make sure the version downloaded matches system architecture, typically Windows 64-bit)

 #### Search result files